 Hiei wasn't an idiot.
 He was a demon after all, with senses sharper than a bloodhound.

 The first time he had awoken to the faint smell of jasmine knew something was wrong.
-His suspicions were only confirmed when she greeted him with her usual cheery 'Good morning, Hiei!' but with her eyes downcast, focused on her breakfast.
-He would have threatened her, if his mind wasn't so preoccupied with trying to decipher why any sane person would sneak into his bed, of all beds.
-Especially, when he could count on one hand the number of words they've exchanged - most of which involved threats from his end.
+His suspicions were only confirmed when she greeted him with her usual cheery, "Good morning, Hiei!" but with her eyes downcast and avoiding his.
+He would have threatened her, if he wasn't so preoccupied with trying to decipher the motives the ferry-girl would have to sneak into his bed, of all beds.
+Especially, when he could count on one hand the number of sentences they've exchanged - most of which involved threats from his end.

 He was going to catch her in the act and she was going to wish she hadn't trespassed.

 That night, he found himself laying awake in anticipation.